prestsoftware/prest/docs/src/workspace/index.rst

      * **General datasets**

+              * **Integrity check**: This option checks if:

+                     (a) the specified choices in the dataset are indeed elements of the corresponding menus of alternatives;

+                     (b) any menus are repeated more than once for a given subject in the dataset.

+                 A detailed report-dataset is produced if one of (a) or (b) is true.

               * **Summary information**: This option generates a new dataset that gives the following counts per subject:

                      1) *Observations*.